Is there a dress code?

-Children and Young People are welcome and must have their own ticket.
-Children aged 5 to 14 must be seated next to an accompanying adult.
+Children and young people are welcome and must have their own ticket.
+Children aged 5–14 must be seated next to an accompanying adult.
 Babies and infants will not be admitted into the auditoriums.
-Please see production pages for age guidelines.
+Please see the production’s website page for age guidelines.

 Where can I buy a souvenir programme?

 Programmes are on sale in the Main Entrance Foyer, the Paul Hamlyn Hall and the Amphitheatre Lobby.
 You can also redeem programme vouchers, available to buy online ahead of your visit.
-Programmes include a synopsis (for narrative works), artist biographies, illustrated pieces on the production and the work's historical context written by leading academics and artist biographies.
+Programmes include a synopsis (for narrative works), illustrated essays on aspects of the production and the work's historical context written by leading academics and artist biographies.

 Programmes usually cost £7, although souvenir programmes are produced for some productions and these cost slightly more.
-Free cast sheets are available for productions by The Royal Ballet and The Royal Opera.
+Free cast sheets are available for all productions by The Royal Ballet and The Royal Opera.

 What food and drink is available?

 There are two bars and three restaurants at the Royal Opera House, all of which open 90 minutes before curtain up and again during intervals.
-Our menus are designed to complement the production you will see on stage: from Black Swan Bellinis to Nutcracker afternoon tea, and something is on offer for all pockets.
+Our menus are designed to complement the production you will see on stage – from Black Swan Bellinis to Nutcracker afternoon tea – and there’s something suitable for a range of tastes and budgets.
 Visit our Restaurants and Bars page for more details.